 There will be other ESHM staff teaching classes throughout the program, sharing their unique skills and knowledge with students.

-The cost of the program itself is $9900.
-We will have a limited number of payment plans available.
+The cost of the program itself is $11,400.
+We have flexible payment plans available.

 There is a non-refundable $1000 deposit to hold your spot in the program and must be submitted to guarantee your placement and lodging.

 Lodging costs are separate from tuition and cover lodging and utility charges, but you will be responsible for your own food and transportation.

 Shared dorm room in our lodge $2500

 Private room in our lodge is $3000

 Private, one room cabin is $3500

 *11.5 x 11.5 single room cabins.
 The private cabins have no air condition (but it’s cool in the mountains) and heated with infrared electric heater or propane.